 Learn How to Play Virtual Piano Using Interactive SongsWhen playing an online piano using a computer keyboard or mouse, users usually find it quite difficult to play complex polyphonic musical pieces with these interfaces, as they have not been specifically designed for such a task.
 To facilitate things a little bit, we try to address this issue in two possible ways.
 First, we provide multiple keyboard mapping options, so you can choose the one that better adapts to your needs and preferences.
 Second, we offer you the possibility to focus on the melody of a song while the accompaniment is automatically played back in a flexible way.
 Using this interactive method, you will only need to play one note at a time, making it really fun and easy to perform even the most complex classical pieces!

-Select your songThe A23 virtual piano includes three demo songs that can be accessed by pressing the SONGS mode button (A).
-These songs will be displayed on the digital piano screen (C) and they can be selected with a mouse click or navigated using the arrow keys in your computer keyboard.
+Select your songThe A23 virtual piano includes a list of interactive songs that can be accessed by pressing the SONGS mode button (A).
+Songs titles are displayed on the digital piano screen (C) and they can be selected using your computer's mouse.

-Furthermore, a growing list of additional interactive songs is also available on our website's SONGS section.
-Click on the name of any of these songs to load it into the piano.
+These songs are also available from our website's SONGS section, where you will find additional information about the author, optional PDF sheet music, etc. In this section, simply click on the name of a songs to load it into the piano.
 The piece will then be ready to play.

 Also, before you start practising a new song, it is generally helpful to listen to it first, so you can be familar with it.
 In order to playback a piece in full (accompaniment + melody) simply enable the AUTO (